nitesh5695smilebots/Django_Ecommerce/README.md

 # Django_test(class management API)
 Don't bother about UIs, we're here for APIs_,
-Here you need to identify the schema/model fields by observing the UIs, The goal of this assignment is to build **_API_** for a **E-Commerce website** site in which you are free to play with as much as possible your sample data.
+Here you need to identify the schema/model fields by observing the UIs, The goal of this assignment is to build **_API_** for a **Class Management** site in which you are free to play with as much as possible your sample data.

 <img src="class_mng1.png" />
 <img src="classmng2.png" />